evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 **Row-level evaluations**: If you want to generate row-level scores before running the Tests, which are often relevant for text data, read more about [Text Descriptors](text-descriptors.md.md).
 {% endhint %}

 **Dataset-level Tests**.
-Some Tests apply to the entire dataset, such as checking the share of drifting features or accuracy drops.

-To create a custom Test Suite, create a `TestSuite` object and list the `tests` one by one:
+Some Tests apply to the entire dataset, such as checking the share of drifting features or accuracy.
+To add them to a Test Suite, create a `TestSuite` object and list the `tests` one by one:

 ```python
 data_drift_suite = TestSuite(tests=[